yangxiaoj/booknotes/项目文档/LRT/LRT.md

 algorithm: DEGs and GO enrichment analysis

-group of DEGs:  LRN，LRT， PHN and PHT.
+group of DEGs:   PHN .